Updated: Jul 3

 Of course, lye is used in drain cleaners (I have the cleanest water pipes in town!) and oven cleaners.
 When you pour that drain cleaner down your drain, it combines with the grease to soften it and make it so it runs down – in other words, it makes soap in your pipes which you then just remove with water!

 All of this might convince you that lye is actually a ‘safe’ product.
 It is anything but that, being very caustic to the skin and if it gets in contact with a human, it WILL burn you!
 One has to ‘suit up’ and still be very cautious when using lye.
-My personal ‘biohazard’ suit consists of a face shield, nitrile gloves over a long sleeve shirt, and foot coverings (usually my slippers).
+My personal ‘biohazard’ suit consists of a face shield, nitrile gloves over a long sleeve shirt, and foot coverings (usually my slippers, which is NOT recommeded!).

 So, why lye in soap?
 In order for the soap to saponify it needs the caustic alkali substance to turn all of those yummy oils like coconut oil into soap!
 Without it, you have a bunch of oils and water and whatever stuff floating around and it’s just yucky!